cscw2015/maverick/Interim/Interim.md

 	3. Open source (2002-2014)
 	4. Government 2.0 (current)

+Much of this research focused on _how_ these software suites were designed and implemented, alongside their benefits.
+However, we want to focus on _why_ these software suites were designed and _why_ they were adopted.

 ####Cuparla

 - Number of socio-tech  projects are coming on a timely manner to improve the city council administration in terms of effective communication by following the below level of practices: